 Preventing Rats & Mice Checklist

-To prevent a rodent infestation, it’s recommended to regular check your home.
+To prevent a rodent infestation, it’s recommended to regularly check your home.
 By locating and fixing areas that have damage, you can lessen the chance of a rat or mice invasion.
 The eight locations to check include:

 Winter Rodent Control